 I struggle to find a time in my life where meeting and getting to know people wasn’t one of my very favourite things to do.
 I will admit that on a rare occasion, I reflect somewhat nostalgically on my brief foray into the ‘Punk’ subculture when I was 16, that required a face that emphatically read “I hate you” and not many people were able to stand my sultry, kohl-rimmed glare.

-On our happy 100ish kilometre trail across the border into Belguim, having had a particularly interesting (read: frustrating and long) attempt to escape the rainy Netherlands into Belgium the day prior – see Alex’s post “Rain, Grey Nomads, Hating Cycling Southward and the Garminator” – we were greeted with sunshine, lollipops and rainbows, everything that’s wonderful…oh, I mean sunshine and warmth and lots of space to set up our tent at Baalse Hei Camping Ground in Turnhout.
+On our happy 100ish kilometre trail across the border into Belgium, having had a particularly interesting (read: frustrating and long) attempt to escape the rainy Netherlands into Belgium the day prior – see Alee’s post – we were greeted with sunshine, lollipops and rainbows, everything that’s wonderful…oh, I mean sunshine and warmth and lots of space to set up our tent at Baalse Hei Camping Ground in Turnhout.

 If wear my heart on my sleeve, where must it go when I am without clothes?

 If my face is eternally open, does it still invite the same attention when you are faced with my full flesh?